 I find it’s always helpful to carry at least a small amount of the local currency with you incase you need to pay for something soon after getting off the plane and are unable to use a card.
 When you get your cash note down what the conversion rate should be so you know what a good (or bad) rate looks like.

-How many of these 10 things do you usually do before you travel internationally?
-Anything you’d add to the list?
+How many of these 10 things do you usually do before you travel?
+Anything you’d add to the list of smart travel tips?

 This post was written in collaboration with Cover-More Travel Insurance.